onurergun316/ADM-HW2/README.md

 ## This homework consists of :
 ### 8 Research Questions

-1.RQ Exploratory Data Analysis
+1. RQ Exploratory Data Analysis

-2.RQ Let's explore the dataset by finding simple insights into the reviews.
+2. RQ Let's explore the dataset by finding simple insights into the reviews.

                   - Plot the number of reviews for each application in descending order.
+                  - Plot the number of reviews for each application in descending order.
                   - What applications have the best Weighted Vote Score?
                   - Which applications have the most and the least recommendations?
                   - How many of these applications were purchased, and how many were given for free?
-1. A numbered list
-      1. A nested numbered list
-          2. Which is numbered
-          2. Which is numbered

-      3.RQ 3 - What is the most common time that authors review an application?
+3. RQ 3 - What is the most common time that authors review an application?
 For example, authors usually write a review at 17:44.
              Create a function that receives as a parameter a list of time intervals and returns the plot the number of reviews for each of the intervals.
              Use the function that you created in the previous literal to plot the number of reviews between the following time intervals:
                Initial time	Final time